ScriptLabYYC/ScriptLabYYC/README.md

 - 👋 Hi, I’m @ScriptLabYYC
-- 👀 I’m interested in Improving Operations
+- 👀 I’m interested in pursuing my career of Improving IT and Business Operations
 - 🌱 I’m currently learning Desktop Engineering
 - 💞️ I’m looking to collaborate on Automation and Enterprise I.T.
 Projects
 - 📫 Contact me on GitHub